 Compression shorts are all well and good — they help to promote blood flow, oxygenate your muscles during exercise and prevent cramping — but they’re also very, very tight.
 And, with that snug fit comes heat.
 Lots of it.
 So you’ve got to ask yourself?
 Are the benefits worth the sweaty discomfort?
 We’d wager not.
 Instead, when running in summer, we’d suggest you ditch your compression shorts and go for an airy, breathable option instead.

-Castore has you covered here — but only barely.
-The British brand’s Jerez running shorts are ergonomically cut, have almost no drag and feature a hidden pocket at the back.
+Castore has you covered here.
+The British brand’s Pro Tek performance shorts are crafted from a lightweight bi-stretch fabric, letting the shorts adapt to your motion (and the internal wasteland usefully alleviates any chafing).
 Arc’teryx’s shorts are equally ergonomic, if a little longer.
 Cut from the brand’s own Fortius DW — a lightweight, moisture-wicking shell fabric — they’re running at the cutting edge of workout gear.
-Or opt for Under Armour’s simple Launch SW shorts; ultra-light and with an interior mesh for breathability.
+Or opt for Under Armour’s simple Launch running shorts; ultra-light and with an internal mesh for breathability.

 Arc'teryx Aptin Fortius DW Shorts

 Lace up a pair of breathable running shoes

 Of course, you won’t get too far without lacing up a pair of tip-top running shoes.
 And your winter kicks, although they saw you through any frosty patches, might not cut it during the warmer weather.
 Instead, you need a pair of sneakers that run the line between snug comfort and airy breathability.
 It’s a tough ask, but we’ve found a few pairs that do the job handsomely.